openservicemesh/osm/docs/dev_guide/_index.md

 ```

-(NOTE: these requirements are true for automatic demo deployment using the available demo scripts, #1416 tracks an improvement to not strictly require these and use upstream images from official dockerhub registry if a user does not want/need changes on the code)
+(NOTE: these requirements are true for automatic demo deployment using the available demo scripts; [#1416](https://github.com/openservicemesh/osm/issues/1416) tracks an improvement to not strictly require these and use upstream images from official dockerhub registry if a user does not want/need changes on the code)

 ## Build and push OSM images

-For development an/or testing locally compiled builds, pushing the local image to a container registry is still required.
+For development and/or testing locally compiled builds, pushing the local image to a container registry is still required.
 The following build targets will do so automatically against the configured container registry.

 ```console
 make docker-push-osm-controller